 Source: eia

-The electric grid is not prepared for this increased power demand and an increasingly volatile supply of energy.
+However, the electric grid is not prepared for this increased power demand and an increasingly volatile supply of energy.
 The grid has been built to balance a stable supply of electricity to meet a predictable demand.
-Moreover, the distribution infrastructure is aging quickly.
-As a result, customers are suffering higher prices and more outages.
+Moreover, the distribution infrastructure is aging quickly, as 40% of the grid infrastructure was built before the 1970s.

-The cost of delivering electricity also increased significantly in the 2010s, despite cheaper generation costs from renewables and natural gas.
-With increased electricity demand, delivery costs rise because transmission lines must be sized for peak load, which is expensive to build and maintain.
-Meanwhile, the average length of electricity outage per customer increased from about 210 to over 400 minutes per year between 2013 and 2021.
-The Texas power grid faces a particularly acute distribution problem, as it relies heavily on renewables.
+The Texas power grid faces acute distribution challenges due to its heavy reliance on renewables, which makes energy supply more variable.
 After a historic winter storm in 2021, more than 4.5 million homes, approximately a quarter of all residences, were without power for several days.
 Texas utility operators allowed the price of electricity to go up to $9 per kilowatt-hour, resulting in electricity bills of thousands of dollars for many residents.
+This extreme incident highlights how the combination of grid stress, variable supply, and rising costs affects electricity delivery.

-Base Power, also known as Base, aims to relieve pressure on the grid by building a distributed battery portfolio.
-It uses a REP model to distribute batteries to homeowners throughout Texas.
+Base Power*, also known as Base, aims to relieve pressure on the grid by building a distributed battery portfolio.
+It uses a Retail Electric Provider (REP) model to distribute batteries to homeowners throughout Texas.
 Placing batteries next to homes solves both the supply volatility and demand volatility problems of the grid by allowing homes to store energy when demand and prices are low, and discharge when demand and prices are high, reducing stress on the transmission lines.

-Base Power aims to become the “modern power company of the electric era” by offering its customers a reliable and affordable home energy service powered by a network of batteries.
-Base provides its customers with a home battery, monthly energy service, and installation — all without requiring a solar installation.
+Base aims to become the “modern power company of the electric era” by offering its customers a reliable and affordable home energy service powered by a network of batteries.
+Base provides its customers with a home battery, monthly energy service, and installation.
 Base’s strategy is to start on the demand side, addressing grid bottlenecks, and eventually vertically integrate into energy.
 With enough customers and batteries, Base can optimize energy production, storage, and distribution, cutting out middlemen and lowering energy prices.

 Founding Story